Prathmesh-Dhatrak/jobrefme-extension/README.md

 # JobRefMe Chrome Extension

-A Chrome extension that generates personalized referral request messages for HireJobs.in job postings using Google's Gemini AI.
+A Chrome extension that generates personalized referral request messages for job postings using Google's Gemini AI.

 ## Features

-- **Automatic Detection**: Automatically detects when you're on a HireJobs job posting page
+- **Two Referral Generation Methods**:
+  1. **HireJobs.in Integration**: Automatically detect and generate referrals from job postings
+  2. **Universal Content Selection**: Generate referrals from job descriptions on any website

 - **AI-Powered Generation**: Uses Google's Gemini AI to create tailored referral messages
-- **Relevant Skills Highlighting**: Identifies and emphasizes skills from the job posting that match your profile
+- **Relevant Skills Highlighting**: Identifies and emphasizes skills from the job posting
 - **One-Click Copy**: Easily copy the generated message with one click
 - **Personalized Messages**: Each message is customized to the specific job and company